mnowatzki/DUNEMINDS/README.md

 # 2. Recommendet Set-up: Google Colab

 We recommend the upload of `duneminds_original.ipynb` and the three helper scripts to the same folder in your Google Drive.
 Google Colab should automatically be available upon opening the script in your browser.
-If the `.py` scripts are located in different folders, the paths in `duneminds_original.ipynb` need to be updated.
 Note: Opening the Colab file through the **Open in Colab** button at the top of the **`duneminds_original.ipynb`** script in Github won't work as the script requires the helper scripts (see **1.
 Overview**).